dubo-dubon-duponey/docker-filebeat/README.md

 co.elastic.logs/fileset=log
 ```

-### Advanced configuration
+ * the `/config` folder holds the configuration file and modules specific configuration
+ * the `/data` folder is used to store FileBeat state

 #### Runtime

-Besides ELASTICSEARCH_HOSTS, KIBANA_HOST and MODULES, you may additionally use the following environment variables:
+You may specify the following environment variables at runtime:

+ * ELASTICSEARCH_HOSTS
+ * KIBANA_HOST
  * ELASTICSEARCH_USERNAME
  * ELASTICSEARCH_PASSWORD
  * MODULES (by default: "coredns system")

-The following container paths may be mounted as volume if intend on modifying filebeat configuration or dataset.

- * /config: contains all configuration and module files for filebeat
- * /data: filebeat will store state in that location

-Additionally, OVERWRITE_CONFIG controls whether an existing /config will be overwritten or not (default is not).
-Similarly, OVERWRITE_DATA.

-Finally, any additional arguments when running the image will get fed to the `filebeat` binary.
+Finally, any additional arguments provided when running the image will get fed to the `coredns` binary.

 #### Build time

-You can also rebuild the image using the following arguments if you want to map the in-container user to a different UID (default 1000):
+You can rebuild the image using the following build arguments:

  * BUILD_UID

- * BUILD_GID
+So to control which user-id to assign to the in-container user.

+### On permissions

+The in-container user needs to be able to read `/var/run/docker.sock` and
+`/var/lib/docker/containers` to be useful (optionally `/var/log/*` a well).

+Unless you run docker rootless, that unfortunately means the container must run with `--user root` - or at least UID 0 - although no CAP are required.